cfwheels/cfwheels/src/docker/README.md

 - **Postgres**
 - **MSSQL 2017**

 Once all the images are downloaded (this may take some time), the databases will attempt to start.
-MySQL/Postgres are fairly simple, using the predefined images which allow for a database to be created directly from docker compose; MSSQL doesn't allow for this annoyingly, so we're actually spinning up a custom image based on the MS one, which allows us to script for the creation of a new database.
-NB there's a 60 second sleep command in this to ensure SQL Server is actually running before the scripts kick in.
+MySQL/Postgres are fairly simple, using the predefined images which allow for a database to be created directly from docker compose; MSSQL doesn't allow for this annoyingly, so we're actually spinning up a custom image based on the Microsoft Azure one, which allows us to script for the creation of a new database.

 Once the Databases are running, the Commandbox images will start.
 URL Rewriting is included by default.
 Note we're not using Commandbox's default, as we need Wheels-specific rewrites

 ### Datasources

-Each database type is added as a datasource via `/src/docker/CFConfig.json` so there are actually 4 datasources *automatically* added to each instance - you don't need to setup `wheelstestdb`.
+Each database type is added as a datasource via `CFConfig.json` files.
+But there are different version of `CFConfig.json` for each flavor of engine.
+All engines get a copy of `wheelstestdb` which defaults to MySQL if no DB is sprecified.
+Additioanlly, all engines get a copy of `wheelstestdb_mysql`, `wheelstestdb_sqlserver`, and `wheelstestdb_postgres`.
+Please note, that due to a driver change between Adobe ColdFusion 2016 and 2018 the actual specification of `wheelstestdb_sqlserver` between those two engines are different Lastly, the Lucee engine gets and additional datasource `wheelstestdb_h2` for testing against the built in H2 Database.

 - `wheelstestdb` - Defaults to mySQL
 - `wheelstestdb_mysql` MySQL
 - `wheelstestdb_sqlserver` MSSQL
 - `wheelstestdb_postgres` Postgres
+- `wheelstestdb_h2` H2 Database

 There's a new `db={{database}}` URL var which switches which datasource is used: the vue UI just appends this string to the test runner.

+Please note that there is an additional datasource defined `msdb_sqlserver` which is initially used to create the wheelstestdb if it doesn't exists.

 ### What runs on what port